 In the UWI system, courses graded on pass/fail basis are excluded from its calculation.
 (The terms Grade Point, GPA, Quality Hours, Honours GPA, Cumulative GPA and Quality Points are defined in the UWI Grade Point Average Regulations Booklet).

-Special Option Each BSc.
-Special Option comprises of a prescribed set of departmental, inter-departmental unsatisfactorily and shall be placed on warning and a Dean's Hold will be on their record.
+Special Option Each BSc Special Option comprises of a prescribed set of departmental, inter-departmental of certification.

 FFA or out-of-Faculty courses.